ABOUT

 A Living Surface

-The highly reflective surfaces of the hard drive platters are central to my work.
-They don't just reflect the designs etched into them; they also reflect the space and the viewer, casting intricate forms on opposing walls.
-The artwork offers a dynamic visual experience that changes with every angle and shift in light.
+The reflective quality of the hard drive platters is central to everything I make.
+They don't just reflect the designs cut into them — they reflect the room, the light, and the viewer, casting intricate forms onto surrounding walls.
+The work changes with every shift in angle and light.
+It's never the same twice.

 Process